blemoine/ts-remove-any/README.md

 This project is conservative in the sense that it tries to minimize the number of fixes you have to do afterward.
 It means that it won't fix _all_ your implicit `any`s, only those with a good chance to not be wrong.
-But even like this that, there may still be some errors - it's to be expected as `any` is an escape hatch usually used to prevent TypeScript to check properly the code.
+But even like this, there may still be some errors; it's to be expected, as `any` is an escape hatch usually used to prevent TypeScript to check properly the code.

-So this project won't save you some manual fix of your code, but it will at least help you in the task.
+This project cannot completely eliminate the need for manual code fixes, but it can assist in this task.

 ## Usage